Toloka/docs/en/template-builder/templates/text-recognition.md

 For this type of project, you can use the **Text recognition from an image (OCR)** preset.

-This preset is designed to identify and transcribe text in images for training text recognition algorithms or to verify and fine-tuning the output of your OCR models.
+This preset is used for interpreting information from a photo.

-Take a look at the example: the labeling interface includes an image, matching text, and a response field.
-The Toloker will be able to select the option **No business** if there is no business in the photo, the photo is of bad quality, the name is not fully visible, the photo didn't load.
+Take a look at the example: the labeling interface includes an image, a response field, and a checkbox for reporting on problems with an image.

 Note that validation and task layout are already configured in this Template Builder sample code.